scds/Omeka-S/step2.md

 2. To add an item in Omeka you need to have **a) the metadata** and **b) the media** ( or the digital asset i.e., a high resolution scan or photograph of the item).
 ### Metadata
 - First select a **Resource template**.
 Use **BaseResource**.
-- Then select a **Class** depending on the type of item your are uploading (e.g., dataset, still image, physical object, etc.).
+- Then select a **Class** depending on the type of item you are uploading (e.g., dataset, still image, physical object, etc.).
 - Next, you will populate your selected metadata fields.
 It will be up to you to decide which fields to include based on the nature of your research project or digital exhibit.
 But it is recommended that you include *at least* **Title**, **Type**, **Identifier**, and **Rights**.
 - Once you've added all of the metadata select **Add** in the top right corner.